 HELP does not offer any early retirement schemes to their AMSB.
-For their management team about 10% of their yearly total remuneration is set up to a provision in HELPs annual account.
+For the management team a supplementary pension provision of 10% of the yearly salary is made in HELPs annual account.

 Material Transactions

 During the reporting period no material transactions with shareholders, with persons who exercise a significant influence on the undertaking, or with members of the AMSB were conducted.